1. Should I include grades 2-5 or just focus on 4 and 5?

 Notes and reflections from meeting.

-9. Sustain improvement by frequent evaluation of lesson plans, assessment data, classroom observations, and teacher/student interviews and/or surveys.
+evaluation of lesson plans, assessment data, classroom observations, and

 J. Gerlich